Strong Passwords for Your Computer, NetID, and Other Cornell Services

 - If you are not using CornellAD, this should be a strong password that is only used by you.
 It must not be the same password as your NetID password.

 These requirements apply to all accounts on the computer.
 Any access to your system must be protected by a strong password.
 As a guide to creating strong passwords in general, see below.
-It’s possible, however, that your department’s technical support staff may enforce different (even more stringent) rules for setting your computer’s login password.
+It’s possible, however, that your department’s technical support staff may enforce different or more stringent rules for setting your computer’s login password.

 Keep Your Password Secure